 Purchasing Used Vehicles at U.S. Online Car Auctions

 If you’re looking to score the best possible deal on used and salvage cars in the United States, your best option is without a doubt online car auctions.
 Through sites that provide this service, you can gain access to used car auctions taking place across the country, and all without the need for having a dealer’s license.
-This is great news, because through used car auctions, you can save up to 80% on the cost of a used vehicle.
+This is great news, because, through used car auctions, you can save up to 80% on the cost of a used vehicle.

 To get started with an online car auction site, you simply need to set up an account and make a deposit.
-After doing so, you’ll be able to browse an extensive database of used car auctions, all while receiving the help of an experience auction agent or broker.
+After doing so, you’ll be able to browse an extensive database of used car auctions, all while receiving the help of an experienced auction agent or broker.
 This agent or broker can help you throughout the entire process and can even search databases of used car auctions that cannot be displayed online.

 Needless to say, with this level of convenience at your fingertips, finding the right used U.S. car at the right price has never been easier!
 This is especially useful when importing used cars into Russia, as the country’s taxes and duties can often be quite expensive!

 Shipping a Used or Salvage U.S. Car to Russia

 Russia is one of the world’s great powers and economic hubs and, despite ever-present tensions, has a close trading relationship with the United States.
 It will, therefore, be relatively easy to find a U.S. port that offers shipping service for your used vehicle being imported into Russia.

 The only real choice that you’ll have to make is your shipping method.
 You can naturally opt to ship your used vehicle to Russia via traditional container shipping.
 However, after seeing the prohibitive import duties and taxes that Russia assesses for used cars, you may wish to consider a cheaper option.
 Thankfully there is one, and it’s called RORO shipping.